amit-fire/file_processing/file_processing/README.txt

 Constants/Messages
 Messages have not be externalized.
-Constants such as batch size, buffer size, log dir are hard coded. for a production project, they would have been read from a config file.
+Constants such as batch size, buffer size, log dir are read from a config file.

 Logging:
 Some messages are logged via log4j2. log location: <file_processing_app_folder>/logs/app.log